nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 - Clicking on the document name opens the Document panel described in the [previous section](#document-panel).

 The created folder in Web UI holds a `salesforce` facet and some metadata are set automatically on the associated salesforce schema.
 By default, `sf:objectId`,`sf:objectType`, `sf:objectAmount`.
 See the configuration section to change that behavior.
+It is possibe by configuration to hide some columns of the content table.
+See the configuratino section.

 ### Content List